Save Our Seas Foundation - Conservation Fellowship

 - Funding Goal

-- Provide financial support (living costs, not project costs) to individuals working on shark and ray conservation projects, to help retain and develop their expertise within the field.
-Specifically targets researchers from developing countries in Central/South America, Africa, and Asia who are previous SOSF grantees.
+- Providing financial support (living costs) to individuals working on shark and ray conservation to help them retain and develop expertise in marine conservation, particularly researchers from developing countries in Central/South America, Africa, and Asia.

 - Funding Amount